cr0wst/demo-twofactor/rough-draft.md

 * `verify` which is used to verify the provided code provided by the user.

 #### The `requestVerification` Method
 The method first checks to see if we already have a pending verification request for the user's phone number.
-This allows us to serve the same request id to the user if they attempt to login to the application again.
+This allows us to serve the same request id to the user if they attempt to log in to the application again.

 If there isn't any prior verification, then a new verification code is requested and saved to the database.
 If for some reason, we are unable to assign them a new code a `VerificationRequestFailedException` is thrown.